You are here

 Local Phenology Project Planning Resources

 Before you embark on designing any type of program consider doing a needs assessment to decide what "need" something like a Nature's Notebook phenology monitoring program might fill.
 The first link above is a simple needs assessment form which can be used to determine your first steps in program development.
+You can also share your information with the National Coordinating Office staff by completing the web form linked from that page.

 For more information on Program Planning and Evaluation visit the following helpful websites: